NSU-FA20-CSE486-1/1731597_FA2020_CSE486.1/README.md

 </p>
 <br>
 <br>
-  <h3>Currently the following functions are available for users -</h3>
+  <h3>2.4 Currently the following functions are available for clients -</h3>
   <p>
     * Clients can see all the restaurants that are nearby them.<br>
       <p align="center">